SystemsGenetics/gene-oracle/README.md

 # DeepGTEx
-Multilayer perceptron network to classify genomic data
+This repository contains all code, scripts, and other for the DeepGTEx project.
+DeepGTEx is an ongoing research effort to effectively classify RNA expression level data from the Genotype-Tissue Expression project, located [here](https://gtexportal.org/home/).

     usage: nn_gtex.py [-h] [--lr LR] [--epochs EPOCHS] [--h1 H1] [--h2 H2]